ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.058.jpeg)

- e challenge now is how to aggregate those scores into a final job level calculation.
+The challenge now is how to aggregate those scores into a final job level calculation.
 Some key considerations in this calculation:

  Protect the integrity of the process (e.g., that an employee didn t collude